Hospitals hide cancer treatment survival rates from their customers.

 Demand they publicly commit to vote for The Cancer TOT Act.

-You can help protect yourself, your family and every future cancer patient in the country.
+Protect yourself, your family and every future cancer patient in the country.

 • It is completely unacceptable and totally avoidable that real-world side-effect and survival rates of cancer treatments are being concealed from patients by hospitals.